What Are Terpenes?

 Frequently Asked Questions About Terpenes

 The best way to identify terpenes is through smell — your nose is remarkably sensitive to terpene compounds.
-Laboratory testing via gas chromatography-mass spectrometry (GC-MS) gives definitive results, and most licensed dispensaries now publish full terpene panel data on product certificates of analysis (COAs).
+Laboratory testing via gas chromatography-mass spectrometry (GC-MS) gives definitive results; regulated botanical-product markets increasingly publish full terpene panels on product certificates of analysis (COAs).
 Learning the aroma profiles of individual terpenes through our flashcard system is a great place to start.
+Formal organoleptic training, used in fragrance, flavor, and wine education, develops this skill systematically.

 Not exactly.
 Essential oils are complex mixtures extracted from plants that typically contain many compounds, including terpenes, phenols, esters, and more.
 Terpenes are a specific class of molecule within that broader category.
 So while terpenes are a major component of most essential oils, essential oils contain much more than just terpenes, and not all terpene sources are suitable for essential oil extraction.